bagi091/magento-test/README.md

 6. I think I didn't understand this task.
 Speaking of accordion (tabs) Magento provides a lot of technical capabilities.
 It's the same for media-check too.
 7. I could also do it using jQuery widget Modal but I prefer to use knockout style.
 8.
+9. If it need only when changing shipping address form I can do it as validation rule.